-You have 30 days from the date of authorization letter to change the b
+You have 30 days from the date of the benefit authorization letter to change the benefit option.

 Tax Withholding from Benefit Payments

 At your request, federal and/or Minnesota state taxes can be withheld from your benefit payments.
 There are three ways to start, stop or change income tax withholding: